moblets/m-validate/readme.md

 ### Length validation
 These two validations are for generic strings to define it's min and max length.

+#### minLength and maxLength
+These validations require the data to be a string that has a minimux or maximum number of characters.

 **Usage**

 Definition JSon